New Stormwater Utility Fee

 The fee for multi-family and non-residential properties will be calculated based on each property’s individual impervious surface area as follows:

-Equivalent Runoff Unity (ERU) is a unit of impervious surface measurement that represents the impervious surface area of a typical single-family residential parcel.
+Equivalent Runoff Unit (ERU) is a unit of impervious surface measurement that represents the impervious surface area of a typical single-family residential parcel.
 3,590 square feet = 1 ERU.

 Do permeable pavers or other similar surfaces count towards my impervious surface calculation?